8 Genius Ways to Keep Bees Away From Your Hummingbird Feeders

 7. Grow a Pollinator Garden

 Nature would provide the best distraction.
-If you have an alternative floral source of nectar that the bees can’t resist, they will not bother with the feeder.
+If you have an alternative floral source of nectar that the bees can’t resist, they will not bother with your hummingbird feeders.

-You could also use pollinator seeds like these to plant some flowers for your hummers and enjoy the beautiful hum radiating from your garden.
+You could also use pollinator seeds like these to plant some flowers for your hummingbirds and enjoy the beautiful hum radiating from your garden.

 8. Less Sugar in the Nectar